-In the first two months of 2013, there were only 58 requests (according to the United Nations Framework Convention on Climate Change, UNFCCC) to register Clean Development Mechanism (CDM) projects in the world, compared to 280 requests in January and February 2012.
+In the first two months of 2013, there were zero requests to register Clean Development Mechanism (CDM) projects in the world under the United Nations Framework Convention on Climate Change (UNFCCC), compared to 280 requests in January and February 2012.
 CDM is one of the three flexible mechanisms defined in the Kyoto Protocol that provides for emissions reduction projects with Certified Emission Reduction (CER) units, essentially credits that can be traded in emissions trading schemes.
 Developed countries can fulfill their commitments to reduce emissions by buying CERs from developing countries, which, in turn, achieve sustainable development by building emissions reduction projects.

 The CDM provides a solution for financing low carbon projects in developing countries, as CDM projects can derive revenue from two sources: operational revenue, such as selling electricity or decomposition product, and selling the CERs from the project to Annex I (industrialized) countries under the Kyoto Protocol.
 For example, a wind power plant can sell its generated electricity to domestic grid companies while gaining extra income from selling CERs after achieving a certain amount of CO2 emission reductions.

 However, as shown by the lack of new CDM projects, the mechanism is failing.
 Due to oversupply of CERs, the price for each unit is falling rapidly.
 Two years ago, the CER price was above €12/ton of carbon dioxide equivalent (tCO2e) (US$15.46/tCO2e).
 At present, it is less than €0.5/tCO2e (US$0.64/tCO2e) (See Figure 1).